Lutando/docs-oxd/sources/oxdserver/logs/index.md

 # Logs
-Logs are written into the working directoy in oxD Server by default.
+Logs are written into the working directoy in `oxd Server` by default.
 Custom log locations can be provided with the `log4j.xml` file.
 The file is loaded using the `log4j.configuration` system property.
-The following is an example for running the oxD server with `log4j` with the file located in `C:\tmp\test\log4j.xml`.
+The following is an example for running the `oxd Server` with `log4j` with the file located in `C:\tmp\test\log4j.xml`.

 `# java -cp resteasy-jaxrs-2.3.4.Final.jar;oxd-server-1.0-SNAPSHOT-jar-with-dependencies.jar org.xdi.oxd.server.ServerLauncher -Doxd.server.config=C:\tmp\oxd.json -Dlog4j.configuration=C:\tmp\test\log4j.xml`